sudhirpoojary/dynaway-homework/README.md

 **In case you need help or have any comments feel free to reach out to us at kacan@dynaway.com**

 Follow the instructions in the next section to get your project set up properly.
 Creating a commit for each of the tasks is suggested.
-Get back to us once you're confident with your code and remember - it is the quality of your code and the way you approach the problems that matter the most, not whether you've completed all the tasks and how fast! 😉
+Get back to us once you're confident with your code and remember - it is the quality of your code and the way you approach the problems that matter the most, not whether you've completed the tasks and how fast! 😉

 ## Getting started
 0. Fork the repository